RoaringBitmap/CRoaring/README.md

 # How to use the library?

-The library offers both a C API (`roaring.h` for 32-bit bitmaps, `roaring64.h` for 64-bit bitmaps) and a C++ API (`roaring.hh` and `roaring64map.hh`).
+The library offers both a C API (`roaring.h` for 32-bit bitmaps, `roaring64.h` for 64-bit bitmaps) and a C++ API (`roaring.hh`, `roaring64map.hh`, and `roaring64.hh`).
 The two short programs below cover the most common operations: creating a bitmap, adding values, querying it, combining bitmaps with set operations, and iterating over the values.
 Both programs are part of our test suite, so they are guaranteed to compile and run.

 ## The C API